 I dreamt of us that night.
 Her and I. Motionless, we were lying down, naked, on a carpet that was laid on top of a rooftop, in an unknown city; at least to me.
-Surrounded by plants with dews on their leaves, we were both staring at the stars, speechless; as if her and I had just smoked weed and were waiting for its magic to take over our insanity.
-At the same time we didn’t need to speak to each other to understand what was going on within us.
+Surrounded by plants with dews on their leaves, we were both staring at the stars, speechless; as if she and I had just smoked weed and were waiting for its magic to take over our insanity.
+At the same time, we didn’t need to speak to each other to understand what was going on within us.

 Our inner pains that we couldn’t hide so well from each other, were already soul mates.

 What is it in the satisfying sensation of being understood, that you are willing to burn down all walls and bridges you once built to protect yourself?

 “Who do you think is the cruellest person in history?” she finally broke the silence.

 “I don’t know.
 Who do you think that is?”